Socioeconomics (B.A.)

 Special features

-The program offers extensive individual choices to tailor your profile to your own interests and to spend a semester abroad at one of our many partner universities.
+The degree program offers a wide range of options for tailoring the program to match your individual interests and completing a semester abroad at one of our many partner universities.

 Program overview